blurpy/8-bit-computer/hardware.md

 * LEDs
   * 8x Red: shows the value in the register.
 * Control lines
-  * AI: store an 8-bit value from the bus in the A register, on the next clock tick.
+  * AI: store an 8-bit value from the bus into the A register, on the next clock tick.
   * AO: put the 8-bit from the A register onto the bus.
-  * BI: store an 8-bit value from the bus in the B register, on the next clock tick.
+  * BI: store an 8-bit value from the bus into the B register, on the next clock tick.
   * BO: put the 8-bit from the B register onto the bus.
 This line is not in use in any of the current instructions.